phenaproxima/starshot-prototype/README.md

 * Some sample content, so you're not starting from nothing.

 ## How this is different from a distribution
 Distributions are based on install profiles, and therefore have a lock-in effect.
 If you start a site on a distribution, you can't really stop using that distribution -- at least, not easily.
-Starshot uses recipes to give you a strong starting point, but there is no lock-in.
+Drupal CMS uses recipes to give you a strong starting point, but there is no lock-in.

-We don't _quite_ support this yet, but you'll also be able to use Starshot's components on an _existing_ site too.
+We don't _quite_ support this yet, but you'll also be able to use Drupal CMS's components on an _existing_ site too.
 That's the power of recipes!

 ## Included modules and themes
 * [Address](https://drupal.org/project/address)